Raza Unida Party: 1972 Texas elections

 Muñiz ran on a campaign devoted to improving education in Texas, developing multilingual and multicultural curriculums, equal funding for all school districts, for local school boards to proportionately reflect their communities, free early childhood education, and a number of other services.
-Despite his immense popularity and recognition in the state as one of the leading Mexican-American political figures, his fellow LRUP candidates did not attain the same level of popularity.
+Despite his immense popularity and recognition in the state as one of the leading Mexican-American political figures, his fellow RUP candidates did not attain the same level of popularity.
 Despite obstacles, Muñiz campaigned tirelessly both in the state and outside – targeting areas with high numbers of migrant workers from Texas.
 Similar to campaigns run previously in Crystal City, La Raza Unida distributed massive amounts of buttons, stickers, and posters along with holding huge vote drives on election day in the barrios.

 Ramsay Muñiz lost his bid for governor in the 1972 elections.
 He got 6.28% of the vote, Democrat Dolph Briscoe got 47.8%, and Republican Henry Grover got 45.08%.
 An estimated 18% of Mexican Americans who voted in the election voted for Ramsay Muñiz.
 He received very high voting rates in rural cities and counties with lower incomes[xiv].
 He received 51% of the vote in Brooks County and 46% in Jim Hogg County.
 In the 15 Mexican American counties, he received 30,020 votes compared to Grover's 31,641, and the winning Democrat, Dolph Briscoe, who got 60,697 votes.
-While it lost the gubernatorial election, LRUP won 15 local positions in several borderland counties: La Salle, Dimmit, Zavala, and Hidalgo.
+While it lost the gubernatorial election, RUP won 15 local offices in several borderland counties: La Salle, Dimmit, Zavala, and Hidalgo.
 Despite this success in the 1972 election, it could not be replicated at the state level again.
 However, several counties in South Texas continued to see candidates elected by LRUP for years after the 1972 election, until 1978, when the party broke apart.

-Political scientists have examined the 1972 gubernatorial race when LRUP called for ethnic solidarity.
+Political scientists have examined the 1972 gubernatorial race when RUP called for ethnic solidarity.
 There was deep alienation among Mexican Americans from Anglo-dominated politics.
-However, Mexican American support for LRUP was uneven across Texas and reflected differing levels of economic attainment and incorporation.
+However, Mexican American support for RUP was uneven across Texas and reflected differing levels of economic attainment and incorporation.